DeusArcana/100-days-of-code/log.md

 - Doing Introduction to the Regular Expression in [FreeCodeCamp](https://freecodecamp.org)
 - I don't have good memories dealing with this stuff.
 This is going to hurt. xD

+### Day 52: April 3, 2019

+- Doing Introduction to the Regular Expression in [FreeCodeCamp](https://freecodecamp.org)
+- This is really interesting, I learned about special characters that I didn't know about.